 Muffin top and strength training are not breaking news.
 Is strength training two times a week for 30 minutes enough to fight muffin top?
 We all know it takes a little bit more dedication than one hour of exercise per week to change your body and lose fat.

 Genetics are a small portion of the equation.
 Lifestyle, physiological stress, personal choices and responsibility complete the equation.
-People who don’t experience the muffin top phenomena will most likely always be in terrific shape because of their decision to make structured, appropriate exercise, quality nutrition, stress management and plenty of rest part of their lifestyle.
+People who don’t experience the muffin top phenomena will most likely always be in terrific shape because of their decision to make structured, appropriate exercise, quality nutrition, stress management, healthy gut function, self-care and plenty of rest part of their lifestyle.
 In addition, this individual honors their body and has a healthy relationship with self and food.

-Doing the same thing, whether it is your exercise program, diet and nutrition plan, or otherwise, and expecting a different result is labeled insanity!
+Doing the same thing, whether it’s your exercise program, diet and nutrition plan, or otherwise, and expecting a different result is labeled insanity!
 Excuses, denial and lack of responsibility…..it’s the easy way.
 And, the media doesn’t help.
-Morning television news segments, women’s magazines and the majority of gyms/trainers promote workouts focused on incredibly light weights, high rep schemes, and excessive aerobic/cardio exercise without attention to healthy eating and lifestyle modifications.
+Morning television news segments, women’s magazines and the majority of gyms/trainers promote workouts focused on incredibly light weights, high rep schemes, and excessive aerobic/cardio exercise without attention to nutrient-dense foods, rest, sleep, healthy functioning adrenals and lifestyle modifications.

-In reality, it takes a commitment!
-A smart metabolic exercise program, a healthy diet, balanced hormones, plenty of rest and quality sleep, stress management and adequate hydration to see the kind of results that you want.
+In reality, it takes a commitment and consistency!
+A smart metabolic exercise program, nutrient-dense foods, balanced hormones, plenty of rest and quality sleep, looking deeper into gut health and ruling out infections, stress management and adequate hydration to see the kind of results that you want.

-Get Rid of Your Love Handles and Melt Your Muffin Top Permanently:
+Get Rid of Love Handles and Melt Your Muffin Top Permanently!
+Here’s how….

 - Address underlying emotions, psychological stressors and anxiety.